WestdoorSad/IQFormer/README.md

 ## Citation

-If our work is helpful to your research, please cite:
+If our work is helpful to your research, please star us on github and cite :
 > @ARTICLE{10729886,
   author={Shao, Mingyuan and Li, Dingzhao and Hong, Shaohua and Qi, Jie and Sun, Haixin}, journal={IEEE Transactions on Cognitive Communications and Networking},